Grant Shapps: Parliamentary candidacy

-Shapps unsuccessfully contested the seat of North Southwark and Bermondsey during the 1997 general election as the Conservative Party candidate.
+Shapps unsuccessfully contested North Southwark and Bermondsey at the 1997 general election, finishing third with 6.9% of the vote behind the incumbent Liberal Democrat MP Simon Hughes and the Labour Party candidate.

-Shapps stood for the Welwyn Hatfield constituency in the 2001 general election, again unsuccessfully.
-Shapps used the name Grant V Shapps in the 2001 and 2005 general elections, despite not having a middle name on his birth or marriage certificates, though in English law one may change one's name at any time without any formal procedures and this would not be recorded on existing certificates.
+Shapps stood for Welwyn Hatfield at the 2001 general election, finishing second with 40.4% of the vote behind the incumbent Labour MP Melanie Johnson.
 He was reselected to fight Welwyn Hatfield in 2002 and continued his local campaigning over the next four years.

 Member of Parliament

-Shapps stood again in the 2005 general election and was elected as the Conservative MP for Welwyn Hatfield, defeating the Labour MP and Minister for Public Health, Melanie Johnson.
-He received 22,172 votes (49.6%) and had a majority of 5,946 (13.3%), recording the second highest swing from Labour to Conservative in the election of 8.2%.
+At the 2005 general election Shapps was elected as MP for Welwyn Hatfield, winning with 49.6% and a majority of 5,946.

 Shapps publicly backed David Cameron's bid for the leadership of the Conservative Party, seconding Cameron's nomination papers.
 Upon Cameron's election as party leader Shapps was appointed vice chairman of the Conservative Party with responsibility for campaigning.

 He was a member of the Public Administration Select Committee between May 2005 and February 2007.

-At the 2010 general election he was re-elected with an 11.1% swing and a majority of 17,423, taking 57% of the vote.
+At the 2010 general election, Shapps was re-elected as MP for Welwyn Hatfield with an increased vote share of 57% of the vote and an increased majority of 17,423.
+He was again re-elected at the 2015 general election, with a decreased vote share of 50.4% and a decreased majority of 12,153.

 Shapps was opposed to the UK's withdrawal from the European Union prior to the 2016 referendum and voted Remain.
 However, following the referendum, Shapps announced he would support the result and vote to trigger Article 50.
 He also called on other Remain supporting MPs to do the same, arguing that voting down Article 50 to prevent Brexit would be "creating a situation which no-one wants be it MPs, voters or business" and that Parliament would contradict the fact it had granted the public a referendum on Britain's EU membership if it was not prepared to respect the result.

+Shapps was again re-elected at the snap 2017 general election, with an increased vote share of 51% and a decreased majority of 7,369.

 In October 2017, Shapps called for Theresa May's resignation, saying that the party could not "bury its head in the sand" in the wake of the June election.
 Shapps said that 30 MPs and "one or two" Cabinet ministers agreed with him that Theresa May should resign.
-May resigned two years later.

-At the 2019 general election, Shapps was re-elected with a majority of 10,955, taking 52.6% of the vote.
+At the 2019 general election, Shapps was again re-elected, with an increased vote share of 52.6% and an increased majority of 10,955.

-Shadow Housing Minister

-In June 2007, Shapps became Shadow Minister for Housing and Planning, outside the Shadow Cabinet, but entitled to attend its meetings.